UniqueNetwork/unique-chain/migrations.md

 ### **pallet-unique:**

 * Removed the previous migration of:
-    * unconditional cleaning of all storage of **VariableMetaDataBasket** (cache for sponosoring setting deprecated variable metadata)
+    * unconditional cleaning of all storage of **VariableMetaDataBasket** (cache for sponsoring setting deprecated variable metadata)